MarcinCiecwierz/prompt-manager/README.md

 ### Prompt Versioning

-- Eveery edit to a prompt is saved as a new versions
+- Every edit to a prompt is saved as a new versions
 - Restore or compare historical prompt versions

 ### Public Prompt Sharing

 - Discover and reuse others' prompt ideas

+### LLM

+- Try saved prompts with available LLMS
+- Check other's prompts in LLMS

 ## Tech Stack